 HACA will establish a Choice Mobility waiting list for all eligible families that request a voucher.
 The waiting list will be managed by HACA's centralized Admissions Department.
-Since HACA is not implementing a project turnover cap, there will be no project specific waiting lists.
-Eligible families that request the voucher will be placed directly onto the Choice Mobility waiting listinorder of date and time of application.
+Eligible families that request the voucher will be placed directly onto the Choice Mobility waiting list in order of date and time of application.